Seed7

 Semantics:

-When calling a function a formal 'in var' parameter gets its value from the corresponding actual parameter.
+When calling a function a formal in var parameter gets its value from the corresponding actual parameter.
 This is done with a create procedure ( ::= ).
-In the function it is possible to read and change a formal 'in var' parameter.
-Changing a formal 'in var' parameter has no effect on the actual parameter.
-When a function is left a 'destr' procedure is called for every 'in var' parameter.
-Formal 'in var' parameters have the access right 'var'.
+Inside the function it is possible to read and change a formal in var parameter.
+Changing a formal in var parameter has no effect on the actual parameter.
+When a function is left a 'destr' procedure is called for every in var parameter.
+Formal in var parameters have the access right var.

 Syntax: